elvissteinjr/DesktopPlus/docs/user_guide.md

   - **Overlay Group**:
   Sets the group the overlay belongs to.
 Overlay groups are used to target overlays in actions and input bindings.
   This is currently only used to change the enablement state of multiple overlays at once.

+- **Performance**
+  - **Update when Invisible**:
+  Updates the overlay even when invisible from Opacity setting or Gaze Fade.
+  This helps with third-party applications accessing the overlay's contents but is not recommended otherwise.
+Updates are still suspended if the overlay is disabled or hidden by Display Mode setting.
+  Allowing overlays to update when not needed can have a significant performance impact.

 ##### Interface